A Primer on Card-Not-Present (CNP) Fraud

 When you think of credit card fraud, which form of fraud comes to mind first?
 For most people, it’s most likely losing their credit card or having it stolen.
 While those are two common forms of fraud, they’re not the most common.

 Today card-not-present (CNP) is the most prevalent type of credit card fraud.
-CNP fraud accounts for the lion’s share of credit card fraud – it reached a whopping $268,573,473 in 2012, according to the Canadian Bankers Association.
-Meanwhile, lost and stolen credit card fraud only amounted to a paltry $8,663,910 and $18,322,777, respectively.
-While lost and stolen credit card fraud is declining, CNP is on the rise – it grew by 3.50 per cent in 2012.
+CNP fraud accounts for the lion’s share of credit card fraud – it reached a whopping CAD $537.3 Million in 2015, up from CAD $269.5 Million in 2012, according to the Canadian Bankers Association.
+Meanwhile, lost and stolen credit card fraud only amounted to 5% of total card fraud.

 What is Card-Not-Present (CNP) Fraud?